 The 2020 NHL Draft has been tentatively moved to October 9-10 due to the season being canceled.
 The Draft Lottery took place a couple of months ago and it had some in shock.
 The biggest surprise was the number one overall pick going to a team that played in the NHL Qualifying Round.
-A couple of weeks ago, phase two of the NHL Draft Lottery took place and they revealed that the New York Rangers would select first overall.
+A couple of weeks ago, phase two of the NHL Draft Lottery took place and they revealed that the New York Rangers would select the first overall hockey prospect.
 This year’s draft headlined by Alexis Lafreniere has plenty of high-caliber skaters in what is a really good draft class.

 Top Five 2020 NHL Draft Prospects

 This fall, a lot of people expect the Rangers to draft Lafreniere with the first overall pick in the 2020 NHL Draft.
 The 18-year old was a star in the QMJHL, as he had 80 points (42 goals, 38 assists) in 60 games as a rookie.
 Lafreniere was also was named to the All-Rookie Team, First All-Star Team, Rookie of the Year, and CHL Rookie of the Year.
 His next two seasons were even better as he collected a 105 and 112 point season.

 If his past performances weren’t enough, he shined in the 2020 World Junior Championship for Team Canada.
 Lafreniere scored 10 points (four goals, six assists) in five games, was named MVP, and led his team to gold.
 He is a great all-around player with a great hockey IQ.
 If he is indeed the first overall pick, the Rangers will have a bright future with this kid.